Max-laws of large numbers for weakly dependent high dimensional arrays with applications: High dimensional maximal inequalities and LLN's

 \subsubsection{Nearly Martingale Gaussian Coordinates}

 We relax the martingale assumption to hold only as $n$ $\rightarrow $ $ \infty $ at a sufficiently slow rate.
-In the remainder of this section we only develop weak max-LLN's to focus ideas.
 In the following we use maximum domain of attraction theory for a Gaussian array to explore how classic theory yields a better bound on $k_{n}$.
 Write

 and assume $\lim \inf_{n\rightarrow \infty }\inf_{1\leq i\leq k_{n}}\mathcal{ V}_{i,n}^{2}$ $>$ $0$.
 Notice $\max_{1\leq i\leq k_{n}}\mathcal{V}_{i,n}^{2}$ $=$ $O(1)$ by Lemma \ref{lm:phys_dep_Lp}.a when $\max_{1\leq i\leq k_{n},1\leq t\leq n}\Theta _{i,n,t}^{(q)}$ $=$ $O(1)$.
 Assume $x_{i,n,t}$ $ \sim $ $N(0,1)$ is strictly stationary over ($i,t$) to ease discussion, thus $\{\mathcal{\tilde{Z}}_{i,n}$ $:$ $1$ $\leq $ $i$ $\leq $ $k_{n}\}_{n\in \mathbb{N}}$ is a stationary standard normal array.